 Machine learning has been a subject of interest because of its ability to use the information to solve complex problems, including facial recognition, handwriting detection etc. At times, this is done by having varied tests fitted into the machine learning algorithms, such as tests establishing thresholds, formulating a statistical hypothesis, minimizing mean squared errors and so on.
 Machine learning algorithms have an ability to minimize errors over the course of time and learn from past mistakes.

-Given the fact that we also have problems in machine learning such as unstable data, under fitted models, overfitted models and uncertain future resiliency, what should be done?
-There are some general guidelines and techniques, known as heuristics, that can be written into tests to mitigate the risk of these issues arising.
+Given that we have problems including unstable data, overfitted models, under fitted models, and undetermined future buoyancy, what can be done?
+There are certain general techniques and guidelines, called heuristics, which we can write into the tests for mitigating the vulnerabilities of these problems arising.
 These are given in detail below.

 Check Fit by Cross-Validating